cjohnson98/transistor-pi/README.md

 A usb battery pack (originally intended for use as a cellphone backup battery) provides power.
 A resistor voltage divider across the power leads feeds another A-D converter, which is read by the pi to determine the battery level.
 A low battery condition triggers an audio alert and shuts down the pi.
 The volume control includes an on-off switch, which will also initiate an orderly shutdown when the user turns the unit off.

-Main program file is radio3.py, which starts when the system powers up.
+The main program file is radio3.py, which starts when the system powers up.
+But MPD does most of the work, selecting the stream or album through playlists and setting the volume.
+The readpot3.py and readvolts3.py are just for testing the A to D converters, aren't normally used, and may be deleted after the system is working.